 The league began waaay back in 1997, the era of the 60-card starter deck, since then the packaging of product has gone through various changes which has necessitated some tweaks to maintain clarity and a rough fairness among mages created over the years.
 The essential idea is to generate a group of 68 random cards containing no basic lands, examine them, then add 27 basic lands in a 6,6,5,5,5 type distribution of your choice to yield 95 total cards.
 This is your mage's collection.
 From this, build a 40-card minimum deck, and keep the remaining cards as your sideboard.
-For recent sets open 5 draft boosters of your choice, remove basic lands and tokens.
+Using draft boosters, open 5 of your choice, remove basic lands and tokens.
 This should leave you with 70-75 cards (fewer if you got any foil basic land).
 Remove random commons until you have a total of 68 cards.
 Inspect your cards and decide which two basic land types are most needed, add 6 of each and 5 of the other three types - put the removed cards away where they can't mistakenly get mixed with your mage's collection.
+If using the new play boosters (which contain fewer cards), proceed as above, this is likely to yield fewer than 95 cards.
+Decide whether to fill any empty slots with random commons from another booster or extra basic lands, not exceeding 6 of any type.

-Oath of the Gatewatch introduced "Wastes", a new type of basic land: while building, Wastes may be included at your option among your 27 basic lands, you may include upto 6 to replace other basic lands within a 6,6,5,5,5,5 ceiling requirment.
+Oath of the Gatewatch introduced "Wastes", a new type of basic land: while building, Wastes may be included at your option among your 27 basic lands, you may include upto 6 to replace other basic lands within a 6,6,5,5,5,5,5 ceiling requirment.